Our classes were humming with activity this November. Enjoy these moments from our Young Children's Community, Primary, and Elementary classes.

 In the Young Children's Community we work on

 - Movement—fine and large motor skills

 - Practical life—food preparation and care of the classroom environment

 - Functional independence—care of oneself and bathroom independence

-During the three hour period from 8:15 to 11:15am, each child is offered an array of activities such as watering plants, slicing fruit, washing dishes or mopping the floor.
-With each choice children practice movement, concentration and develop self-confidence.
-The entire group gathers together every morning for the community meal, prepared by the children with the guidance of an adult.
-The table is set with flowers, place mats, cloth napkins and everyone practices manners.
-During the morning we engage in music, poetry and song, and art materials are always available.
-There is joy and excitement each day as the child’s personality unfolds and blossoms, revealing the person he or she will become.
+During the morning work period, each child is offered an array of activities such as watering plants, slicing fruit, washing dishes, or manipulating puzzles.
+They may engage in music, “read” books, or use a variety of art materials, which are always available.
+With each choice they practice movement, concentration, and develop self-confidence.
+The entire group gathers together mid-morning for the Community Meal, prepared by the children with the guidance of an adult.
+The table is set with flowers, place mats and cloth napkins and everyone practices their best manners.
+Daily outdoor time satisfies their need for large movement development and fresh air.
+As is their custom, they will prepare for a beautiful Community Lunch, partake of what’s offered, tidy up, and then assemble their belongings for their afternoon nap.
+There is a peacefulness in the routines and joy and excitement each day as the child’s personality unfolds and blossoms, revealing the person they will become.